learn-anything/command-line-tools/contributing.md

 - Use the following format: `[Name](link) - Description.`
 - The link should either link to [Explain Shell](https://www.explainshell.com), the docs for the command or the GitHub repository of the tool.
 - The tool should be put into its appropriate category.
 Pick the one you think is closest if you are not sure.
+- Only add tools you really think are actually interesting.
-- Start the description with a capital and end with a full stop/period.
+- Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.
 - New categories or improvements to the existing categorisation are welcome.
 - Check your spelling and grammar.